KrishnaS30/KrishnaS30/README.md

 - LLMs
 - RAG
 - Databricks
-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 🤔 I’m looking for help with ...

-- -->
 ##
 - 📫 Reach me at : **krishnasnair27@gmail.com** or send a message via Linkedin
 - 👨‍💻 Explore all my projects at : **https://github.com/KrishnaS30**